Architecture

 Camp Moore in Louisiana served as the training location for more than 20,000 Confederate soldiers during the Civil War.

-Camp Ruston was one of the largest prisoner of war camps in the United States during World War II.
+Camp Ruston was one of five large internment facilities established in Louisiana to house captured Axis soldiers transported to the United States during World War II.

 Several buildings at the National Leprosarium at Carville, Louisiana, were built by the Works Progress Administration.